Persistent and Zigzag Homology: A Matrix Factorization Viewpoint: Introduction

 \subsection{Contributions and Related Work}

+Our main contributions are: \begin{enumerate} \item{Systematic methods for computing induced homomorphisms on homology with field coefficients.
+These methods are implemented in software, and interpreted using matrix factorization methods which are described in detail.} \item{Sequential and parallel algorithms to extract interval indecomposables (barcodes) from any finite type A quiver representation over any field.
+These are also implemented in software using matrix factorization methods and described in detail.} \item{Application of these methods to the computation of persistent and zigzag homology.} \item{Evaluation of improvements in speed made possible by our tools.} \end{enumerate}

-Our main contributions are \begin{enumerate} \item A trivially parallelizable methodology to compute quiver representations from quiver diagrams of spaces. \item Sequential and parallel algorithms to extract interval indecomposables (barcodes) from any finite type-A quiver representation over any field. \item A computational framework that allows for the computation of induced maps on homology for arbitrary maps of chain complexes. \end{enumerate} While we provide concrete algorithms for all steps, we also operate at a high level of abstraction, which will enable many optimizations to be applied in future work.
+While we provide concrete algorithms for all steps, we also operate at a high level of abstraction which will enable optimizations to be applied in future work.

-The study of persistent and zigzag homology as examples of type-A quiver representations was begun in \cite{ZZtheory2010}, which is the theoretical basis for our algorithm.
+The study of persistent and zigzag homology as examples of type A quiver representations was begun in \cite{ZZtheory2010}, which is the theoretical basis for our algorithm.
 This has led a variety of interesting theoretical and applied work as surveyed in \cite{Oudot}, but algorithmic implementations so far have not significantly leveraged this connection.